grg2rsr/TaskControl/2do.md

 ## arduino variables
 write in header day of training, version of TaskControl, date of generation etc etc

+## interface generator
++ is to be distributed with task control actually

+make function with settable return type!

 ## argparse
 for ini files